About Us

 Who we are

-Launched in August 2022, AIGS is a growing network of people in academia, industry, public service and civil society across Canada.
+Launched in August 2022, AIGS is a growing community of Canadians from academia, industry, public service and civil society.

 We care deeply about the risks and opportunities presented by the development of advanced AI systems, and have two core objectives: